be-bold/aws-codelab/README.md

 - Possible problems
   - if command `aws` is not working, close shell and open a new one after installation
   - Windows: if command `aws` is not available in shell, [add aws to your PATH variable](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-windows.html#awscli-install-windows-path)
+  - if you have problems with the connection or certificates, avoid using your company proxy

 ## Setup AWS API Credentials